UPDATED: Train derailment knocks out power, evacuates schools - Orange Leader

 UPDATED: Train derailment knocks out power, evacuates schools

-A train derailment along State Hwy.
-62 and Farm to Market Road 1130 in Mauriceville was reported this morning.
+A KCS train derailed along State Hwy.
+62 and Farm to Market Road 1130, just west of the State Hwy.
+62 overpass, in Mauriceville was reported this morning.

+The derailment involved 25 rail cars – 10 rail cars empty and 15 rail cars loaded.
+Five confirmed tank cars were breached, four were leaking a petroleum product that did not represent a risk to the general population and the fifth involves a corrosive product that is being contained.

 Due to the incident, a power outrage has occurred affecting 2,383 customers.